 Mr. Davis is a Lecturer in Law at the University of Chicago Law School.
 He was previously a member of the Chicago Police Board, which decides misconduct cases brought against Chicago police officers and selects candidates for Superintendent of Police when there is a vacancy in that office.

 Mr. Davis grew up on the south side of Chicago and attended the Laboratory School.
 He received a B.A. from Yale in 1972 and a J.D. in 1976 from Harvard Law School, where he was a member of the Board of Editors of the Harvard Law Review.
-He was a law clerk for the Hon.
-Luther M. Swygert of the United States Court of Appeals for the Seventh Circuit in 1976-77.
+He joined Mayer Brown in 1977 after serving as a law clerk for the Hon.
+Luther M. Swygert of the United States Court of Appeals for the Seventh Circuit.

-"Delaware Supreme Court Reverses Chancery Court in Airgas Case," Harvard Law School Forum on Corporate Governance and Financial Regulation (December 4, 2010).
+"Delaware Supreme Court Reverses Chancery Court in Airgas Case," Harvard Law School Forum on Corporate Governance and Financial Regulation (December 4, 2010) (co-author).

-"Delaware Supreme Court Upholds Poison Pill in Versata," Harvard Law School Forum on Corporate Governance and Financial Regulation (October 19, 2010).
+"Delaware Supreme Court Upholds Poison Pill in Versata," Harvard Law School Forum on Corporate Governance and Financial Regulation (October 19, 2010) (co-author).

-"Recent Delaware Cases Regarding Poison Pills,” Harvard Law School Forum on Corporate Governance and Financial Regulation (October 10, 2010).
+"Recent Delaware Cases Regarding Poison Pills,” Harvard Law School Forum on Corporate Governance and Financial Regulation (October 10, 2010) (co-author).

 "Would Changes in the Rules for Director Selection and Liability Help Public Companies Gain Some of Private Equity’s Advantages?," 76 University of Chicago Law Review 83 (2009).

-"Directors’ Monetary Liability for Actions or Omissions Not in Good Faith," published in the course materials for the 2009 Ray Garrett Jr. Corporate and Securities Law Institute at Northwestern Law School (2009).
+"Directors’ Monetary Liability for Actions or Omissions Not in Good Faith," published in the course materials for the 2009 Ray Garrett Jr. Corporate and Securities Law Institute at Northwestern Law School (2009) (co-author).